Interpretable bilinear attention network with domain adaptation improves drug-target prediction: Methods

 \subsection{Experimental setting}

 \textbf{Datasets.} We evaluate DrugBAN and five state-of-the-art baselines on three public DTI datasets: BindingDB, BioSNAP and Human.
-The BindingDB dataset is a web-accessible database of experimentally validated binding affinities, focusing primarily on the interactions of small drug-like molecules and proteins.
-We use a low-bias version of the BindingDB dataset constructed in our earlier work Bai et al. (2021) \cite{Bai2021HierarchicalCS}.
-The BioSNAP dataset is created from the DrugBank database by Huang et al. (2021) \cite{Huang2021MolTransMI}.
+The BindingDB dataset is a web-accessible database \cite{gilson2016bindingdb} of experimentally validated binding affinities, focusing primarily on the interactions of small drug-like molecules and proteins.
+We use a low-bias version of the BindingDB dataset constructed in our earlier work Bai et al. (2021) \cite{Bai2021HierarchicalCS}, with the bias-reducing preprocessing steps described in Supplementary Section 2.
+The BioSNAP dataset is created from the DrugBank database \cite{Wishart2008DrugBankAK} by Huang et al. (2021) \cite{Huang2021MolTransMI} and Marinka et al. (2018) \cite{biosnapnets}, consisting of 4,510 drugs and 2,181 proteins.
 It is a balanced dataset with validated positive interactions and an equal number of negative samples randomly obtained from unseen pairs.
-The Human dataset is constructed by Liu et al. (2015) \cite{Liu2015ImprovingCI} and includes highly credible negative samples via an \textit{in silico} screening method.
+The Human dataset is constructed by Liu et al. (2015) \cite{Liu2015ImprovingCI}, including highly credible negative samples via an \textit{in silico} screening method.
 Following previous studies \cite{Chen2020TransformerCPIIC, Tsubaki2019CompoundproteinIP, Zheng2020PredictingDI}, we also use the balanced version of Human dataset containing the same number of positive and negative samples.
-Table \ref{dataset} in Supplementary shows statistics of the three datasets.
+To mitigate the influence of the hidden data bias \cite{Chen2020TransformerCPIIC}, we use additional cold pair split for performance evaluation on the Human dataset.
+Supplementary Table 2 shows statistics of the three datasets.